-We now formally state and prove our result.
-Note that although we only briefly discussed the way numerical issues are addressed in the original Ellipsoid Against Hope algorithm in Section 3, we do go into detail about how our algorithm ensures its own numerical accuracy.
-Nevertheless that task is comparatively easy, as it is sufficient for us to apply standard techniques from the theory of the ellipsoid method.
-Our analysis makes use of the following lemma from Grötschel et al. [1988].
+we need to go into detail about how our algorithm ensures its own numerical accuracy.
+Nevertheless that task is comparatively easy, as it is sufficient for us to directly apply standard techniques from the theory of the ellipsoid method.
+Our analysis makes use of the following lemma from [Grötschel et al., 1988].